 Skimm'd by Alexandra Napoli, Emmy Favilla

-For many, Mother’s Day isn’t all flowers and brunch reservations.
-The day can also be a difficult one.
-So we rounded up some cards for the people in your life who may have a hard time around the holiday.
+Mother’s Day can be a difficult holiday.
+So we rounded up cards for the people in your life who may have a hard time around the holiday.

 Turning on the lights by flicking a switch is sooo 2020.
 This list of genius gadgets will make you feel like you’re living in the future.
 Watch out, Marty McFly.